 Things you may be thinking about and doing during your divorce:

-- You will have many more appointments than usual if you have attorneys or other professionals (counselors, accountants, etc.) to meet with.
-Not to mention if you are in litigation, you have court dates, deadlines and other items you have keep track of.
-Deadlines are extremely important to your case, and you need to cooperate with your attorney to comply with those deadlines to allow them to do the best possible job for you.
+1. You will have many more appointments than usual

+You will have attorneys or other professionals (counselors, accountants, etc.) to meet with.
+Not to mention if you are in litigation, you have court dates, deadlines, and other items you have to keep track of.
+Deadlines are extremely important to your case, and you need to coordinate with your attorney to comply with those deadlines to allow them to do the best possible job for you.

 You may think you can keep up with all these things and remember the details, but separation is very emotional and it will affect your ability to remember details.
-Make it easy and write it down.
+Make it easy and write it down in your divorce calendar.
 You don’t want to be that parent missing an important event or forget to pick your kid up at their piano lesson during a contested custody case.

-- Do you know what your expenses are to maintain your lifestyle?
+3. Do you know what your expenses are to maintain your lifestyle?

 What money do you need to live, or what money can you pay in spousal support?
 Do you have a budget or are fully aware of your expenses?
 Write down what you spend every day (using cash, card, whatever) over the course of a few weeks.

-That can been helpful to remind you of expenses you should account for when proposing an amount of spousal support to be paid to you or to show what your typical expenses are with regard to your having the ability to pay spousal support to the other spouse.
+This can be helpful in reminding you of expenses you should account for when proposing an amount of spousal support to be paid to you or to show what your typical expenses are with regard to your having the ability to pay spousal support to the other spouse.

-- You are going to be stressed out.
+4. You are going to be stressed out.
 Keep a “worry list.”

-- You will want to yell “serenity now” like Frank Costanza from Seinfeld.
-Journaling in general – can help you with those moments.
+You will want to yell “serenity now” like Frank Costanza from Seinfeld.
+Journaling in general can help you with those moments.